 Canola oil, Lentils, Salmon meal, Smoked salmon, Potato fiber, Natural flavor, Salt, Choline chloride, Taurine, Dried chicory root, Tomatoes, Blueberries, Raspberries, Yucca schidigera extract, Dried Lactobacillus plantarum fermentation product, Dried Bacillus subtilis fermentation product, Dried Lactobacillus acidophilus fermentation product, Dried Enterococcus faecium fermentation product, Dried Bifidobacterium animalis fermentation product, Vitamin E supplement, Iron proteinate, Zinc proteinate, Copper proteinate, Ferrous sulfate, Zinc sulfate, Copper sulfate, Potassium iodide, Thiamine mononitrate, Manganese proteinate, Manganous oxide, Ascorbic acid, Vitamin A supplement, Biotin, Niacin, Calcium pantothenate, Manganese sulfate, Sodium selenite, Pyridoxine hydrochloride, Vitamin B12 supplement, Riboflavin, Vitamin D supplement, Folic acid

-- This food is made with smoked salmon (a relatively “fancy” ingredient) to help improve the taste.
+- Made with smoked salmon (a relatively “fancy” ingredient) to help improve the taste

-- Several ingredients included in this food are rich in antioxidants.
+- Several fresh food ingredients included are rich in antioxidants to support immune functions.

-- Most of the foods in the Taste of the Wild product line are grain-free, which may worry some owners.
+- Most of the foods in the Taste of the Wild product line are grain-free

-- This is a multi-protein food, making it inappropriate for dogs with some food allergies.
+- These are multi-protein foods, making them inappropriate for dogs with some food allergies

 5. Natural Balance L.I.D.

 About: Natural Balance L.I.D. takes the guesswork out of ingredient list searching by sticking to the basics with a limited ingredient formula.
 In fact (and like most other limited-ingredient dog food diets), this kibble is specifically designed to avoid triggering your dog’s food allergies by only using simple ingredients.
-To that end, many of Natural Balance LID’s recipes rely on dog food without chicken – not even a trace!
+To that end, many of Natural Balance LID’s recipes are entirely chicken-free diets.

-Natural Balance L.I.D. really only contains about seven ingredients, aside from vitamins, minerals, and natural flavors.
+Natural Balance L.I.D. really only contains about seven simple ingredients, aside from vitamins, minerals, and natural flavors.
 So, you won’t see a lot of extras or bells and whistles in this recipe, but that’s often the best thing for dogs with allergies, and it still contains high-quality nutrition for nose-to-tail health.